Research-Based

 Postbiotics

-Postbiotics is a relatively new term in the science world; however, researchers have been studying postbiotics and their potential health effects for numerous years.
-Postbiotics are the result of probiotics feeding on prebiotics.
-In a healthy gut, the body would produce Tributyrin, a microbial metabolite that is now being marketed as a functional food or supplement on its own [3].
+Postbiotics represent a relatively new concept in nutritional science, though researchers have studied their potential health effects for years.
+Postbiotics result when probiotics consume prebiotics.
+In a healthy gut, the body naturally produces Tributyrin, a microbial metabolite now being marketed as a functional food or standalone supplement [3].

-Postbiotics are still being extensively researched for their role in human health.
-Current research shows potential benefits including anti-inflammatory, immunomodulatory, antioxidant, and anti-obesogenic properties, ability to help lower blood pressure and cholesterol levels, and reduce cancer risk by inhibiting tumor growth [4].
+Scientists continue investigating postbiotics’ role in human health.
+Current research reveals potential benefits including anti-inflammatory, immunomodulatory, antioxidant, and anti-obesogenic properties, along with the ability to lower blood pressure and cholesterol levels while reducing cancer risk by inhibiting tumor growth [4].

 Primal Gut Restore Pill Capsules